jeremyvaartjes/comgen/README.md

 For a plain heading, just type in some text and press enter, a ascii-art styled heading comment will be produced.

 If you click on the settings button you can add things like version number, code authors and copyright information.
+In settings you can now also change what comment style is used (ie: C++, C, Bash, HTML).

 More features are to come.